gamblehawk/LegendCraft/README.md

 while maintaining an impressive performance with a large array of features and customization.

 ##LegendCraft-The History
- LegendCraft was founded in late summer of 2012 (aug 26th), where it started out as a nameless ‘800Craft custom edition’ software.
+ LegendCraft was founded in summer of 2012 (july 24th), where it started out as a nameless ‘800Craft custom edition’ software.
 Eventually, LeChosenOne, the sole developer at the time gave it it’s name, ‘LegendCraft’.
 After the first release, it was quickly found out by a few servers,